 Byway Map Display at the Ted Moorhead Lagoon House Scenic Byway Welcome Center –No Report

-Greater Sebastian River Chamber of Commerce Update – It was announced that the virtual meeting with Cheryl Thibault, the new Operations Director at the Greater Sebastian Chamber of Commerce had to be cancelled and it will be rescheduled.
+Greater Sebastian River Chamber of Commerce Update – It was announced that the virtual meeting with Cheryl Thibault, the new Operations Director at the Greater Sebastian Chamber of Commerce had to be cancelled and will be rescheduled.

-Kiosks Update – Bob Day reported that the City of Cocoa Beach submitted information to Nick Sanzone and that Nick Sanzone is working on Satellite Beach’s kiosk information/graphics.
+Kiosks Update – Bob Day reported that the City of Cocoa Beach submitted information on kiosk content to Nick Sanzone and that Nick Sanzone is working on Satellite Beach’s kiosk information/graphics content.

 Website Update – Tim Ford stated that he did not obtain any website metrics in time for the meeting.
 Mike Palozzi asked if the Byway posts were posted on the Byway website.
 Three (3) of the suggested articles were posted.
 Mr. Ford will post the other web site articles.